uplink-systems/Terraform-Modules/modules/azurerm/dns/README.md

 This module is intended to create public DNS zones and resource record sets in Azure RM.
 The module only manages forward lookup zones.
 Reverse lookup zones are currently not in scope of this module.

-For an example how to use this module please navigate to: https://github.com/uplink-systems/Terraform-Modules/tree/main/examples/azurerm/dns

 ### Requirements

 | Name | Version |